Kayaking the Wailua River to Uluwehi Falls

 Uluwehi Falls kayak & hike updated 12/13/2016 with new information and photos

 The Secret Falls aren’t so secret anymore.
-With as many outfitters as there are along the Wailua River, Uluwehi Falls, also known as Secret Falls, are seldom without a crowd.
-These falls are only accessible by kayak and then a hike, which I suppose keeps the crowds down slightly, but it is still a popular tour destination.
+With as many kayak outfitters as there are along the Wailua River, Uluwehi Falls, also known as Secret Falls, is seldom without a crowd.
+These falls are only accessible by kayak and then a hike.
+I suppose that keeps the crowds down slightly, but it’s still a popular tour destination.
 I usually try to avoid guided “tourist tours” (avoid them like the plague), but every now and then concessions have to be made.
 And it saved me some time that I would have spent backtracking after getting lost on the trail.

-Special thanks to Nate and the great folks at Kayak Wailua for the awesome guide and outstanding service.
+Special thanks to Nate (2010) and Kyle (2016) and the great folks at Kayak Wailua for the awesome guide and outstanding service.
 Look them up if you’re in the area.